Skip to main content

 A key mechanism linking lifestyle to LUTS and testosterone is insulin resistance.
 Insulin is a powerful hormone that governs how your body uses glucose for energy.
 A diet high in refined carbohydrates and sugars forces the pancreas to produce large amounts of insulin.

 Over time, your body’s cells can become less responsive to insulin’s signals, a condition known as insulin resistance.
-This state is a hallmark of and has profound consequences for hormonal health.
+This state is a hallmark of metabolic syndrome and has profound consequences for hormonal health.
 High circulating levels of insulin are associated with lower levels of sex hormone-binding globulin (SHBG), a protein that binds to testosterone in the bloodstream.

 Addressing insulin resistance is a primary therapeutic target for improving both testosterone levels and LUTS.